 The blog platform is just a great way to keep information organized and retrievable.
 The blog posts are arranged in chronological order, making them easy to find based on date.
 I use the categories to keep the posts organized by topic.
 I use the tags to organize the posts around sub-topic, author and publication.
 Pages provide an overview, with easy editing.
 (Like this page.)

 As for the name of this blog, I originally wanted to use the name Compliance Space to continue with the Space brand.
 But ComplianceSpace.com was taken and they did not respond to my offers.

 I draft blog posts whenever the information hits me.
 I am a big fan of using a blog to capture my notes during a conference, webinar or presentation.
 Some presenters seem to be annoyed at the typing.
 (They clearly have not been to a law school classroom lately.)

 Even though I draft the blog post right away, I often schedule them to publish at a future date to smooth out the flow.
-Any of the blog post you see with a publish time at 8:00 am are usually pre-scheduled to publish.
+Any blog post you see with a publish time at 8:00 am is usually pre-scheduled to publish.
 But I am not a magazine publisher.
 I do not keep a publication schedule.

 This blog is about allowing me to communicate with other interested and interesting people.
 It allows a place to capture my thoughts and share them with you (and myself).
 I hope that your compliance program benefits from these posts.